nogueiraantonio/dscpe-widget-property-editor/README.md

 When developing Widgets, most of the time you will want to test in a 3DDashboard context.
 And sometimes you may not need to rely on 3DDashboard APIs that much so developing outside of the 3DDashboard may be more convenient.
 We identified 3 use cases which leads to different development environments setup:

-1. Standalone Widget (developed outside 3DDashboard, but that can be executed inside)
+1. Standalone Widget (developed outside 3DDashboard, but that can be build to be executed inside)

    Consider trying this option before going further.
 There is no special setup.

-2. Widget executed on a 3DDashboard located on the same network (such as a 3DExperience VM, private cloud, etc.)
+2. Widget executed in a 3DDashboard located on the same network (such as a 3DExperience VM, private cloud, etc.)

    This settup is the most convenient when it is possible (limitations are detailled bellow) but it is the one that requires the most configuration.

-3. Widget executed a 3DDashboard located anywhere (such as public cloud)
+3. Widget executed in a 3DDashboard located anywhere (such as public cloud)

    This settup is easier to put in place than the previous one but hot reloading will be slightly slower (due to file upload on internet).